Gail Asper

 Gail Sheryl Asper OC OM (born 1960) is a Canadian heiress, philanthropist, and corporate lawyer.
 Daughter of the media magnate Izzy Asper, she serves as the president and a trustee of the Asper Foundation.

 She is known for bringing to Winnipeg, Manitoba, the $351-million Canadian Museum for Human Rights (CMHR)—the first national museum in Canada to be established outside of the capital region, and whose image now adorns Canada's $10 bill as of 2018.
 The Asper Foundation itself is the private charitable organization that spearheaded the establishment of the CMHR.
 On 26 August 2008, the Harper government appointed Asper to the board of trustees of the CMHR.

 She was associated with the Liberal Party of Canada and the Manitoba Liberal Party.
 In 2021 she contributed $3,000 to the campaign of Manitoba conservative Heather Stefanson.

 Early life and family

 Gail Sheryl Asper was born on 28 May 1960 in Winnipeg, Manitoba, to the entrepreneur and philanthropist Izzy Asper and Babs Asper.
-As Jewish Canadians, Asper was taught of Jewish history and Israel from her parents, who were strong believers in such.
 In 1974, a year after the Yom Kippur War, Gail visited Jerusalem and its Holocaust memorial, Yad Vashem, which she said had a great impact on her.

 Asper attended Kelvin High School, where she graduated in 1978.
 She then attended the University of Manitoba, where she received a Bachelor of Arts degree in 1981 and a Bachelor of Laws degree in 1984.
 She married Michael Paterson in 1984, with whom she had two sons.